AMDESE/AMDSEV/README.md

 Follow the below steps to build and run the SEV-SNP guest.
-The step below are tested on Fedora 31 host and guest.
+The step below are tested on Ubuntu 20.04 host and guest.

 ## Build and Install